gsanta/Personal-Finance-Tracker/README.md

    ```

 This will start all services defined in `docker-compose.yml`.
+It might take a while for the fronted to start at the first time.

-3. open the application on http://localhost:3012/payments
+3. open the application on http://localhost:3012

 - The backend (Spring Boot) will be available on port 3012.
 - The frontend will be started on port 3013.